Chris1712/unciv-notifier/README.md

 `./gradlew build` populates the `build/distributions` with a tar and a zip file, these have identical contents.

 Extract where needed and use `unciv-notifier/bin/unciv-notifier` (or the equivalent bat in windows) to run the service.

+## Deployment

+`create-release.sh` will build the latest version and tag as a release on github.
+Requires github cli to be configured locally.

 ### Systemd
 (TODO)